55minutes/fiftyfive-wicket/README.md

 [fiftyfive-wicket-2.x](https://github.com/55minutes/fiftyfive-wicket-2.x) project if you need an older release that can be used with Wicket 1.4.

+**Please note that this project is not compatible with Wicket 6.** Currently there is no ETA for Wicket 6 compatibility.

 ## Quick start

 The quickest way to get started with the 55 Minutes Wicket library is use our Maven archetype.
 This assumes that you have maven installed, preferably version 3.0.